dharmab/skyeye/README.md

 ## Goals

+* Implement `ALPHA CHECK`, `BOGEY DOPE`, `DECLARE`, `FADED`, `PICTURE`, `RADIO CHECK`, `SNAPLOCK`, `SPIKED` and `THREAT` calls
 * Run entirely locally on reasonable consumer hardware
 * Use modern speech synthesis that sounds like a human (Goodbye, Microsoft SAM!
 Hello, [Piper](https://rhasspy.github.io/piper-samples)!)
 * Hybridize real-world [air control communication](https://www.alsa.mil/Portals/9/Documents/mttps/acc_2021.pdf) and [brevity](https://rdl.train.army.mil/catalog-ws/view/100.ATSC/5773E259-8F90-4694-97AD-81EFE6B73E63-1414757496033/atp1-02x1.pdf) with pragmatism
 * Proactively inform and update players instead of using static tripwire rules
-* Implement PICTURE and DECLARE/SNAPSHOT calls
-* Support text-based input and provide subtitles for output
+* Support accessible interfaces in addition to voice and audio, including keyboard based input and in-game subtitles
-* Allow multiple GCI bots to run on the same DCS and SRS instance with different callsigns and frequencies
 * Excellent documentation for developers, server administrators and players
 * Be easy for a beginner programmer to customize
 * Have useful test coverage, especially of controller logic
 * Support Windows x86-64, Linux x86-64 and Linux ARM
+* Allow multiple GCI bots to run on the same DCS and SRS instance with different callsigns and frequencies
 * Minimize maintenance burden.
 Ship a static binary with as many pinned dependencies as possible, so this software continues to function with reduced maintainer activity

 ## Anti-Goals

 * Follow [grug-brained principles](https://grugbrain.dev/).
-Avoid unecessary design patterns like factories, dependency injection frameworks, and large inheritance hierarchies
+Avoid unecessary design patterns.
+Keep it simple!
 * Focused feature set.
-Don't try to match other bots 1:1 on features like ATC or DCT integration
+Don't try to match other bots 1:1 on feature set.
-* [Say "no" to complex features.](https://grugbrain.dev/#grug-on-saying-no) Provide the basics, and sufficient documentation for others to fork and customize for their use case
+* [Say "no" to complex features.](https://grugbrain.dev/#grug-on-saying-no) Provide the basics, and sufficient documentation for others to fork and customize for their use case,

 ## Getting Started